inoueke-n/PADLA/release/README.md

 ```

 7. After the load-test finished, shutdown Tomcat by executing apache-tomcat-8.5.34/bin/shutdown.bat and close the console window.
-8. You can get a log file as apache-tomcat-8.5.34/outputs/log4j.log.
+8. You can get a log file as apache-tomcat-8.5.34/outputs/log4j.log (about 47MB in our environment).
 In the file, debug and trace level log messages are appeared at the time the load-test started.
 Also, you can get buffered log messages in apache-tomcat-8.5.34/outputs/buffer.txt.
 PADLA keeps the latest 300 (in this setting) log messages internally and outputs them with "[OUTPUT]" at the beginning when it changes the log level.
 To know when the messages are outputted, please refer to timestamps of them.